-Earlier this year, the company relaunched its online presence.
+Earlier in 2008, the company relaunched its online presence.
 A much cleaner start page, a search engine optimized URL structure, and RSS feeds for all departments reset the standards for the competition.

 TechJamaica.com's stated that, "A week after the launched its revamped website, the medium was still receiving rave reviews from readers and the company's online managers are reporting that daily visits to the site have increased 25 per cent.

 The site sports a new design with a new colour scheme and gives readers breaking news updated throughout the day, easily one of the most popular features offered.